sab148/MiSaTo-dataset/docker/README.md

 We recommend to pull our misato image from Dockerhub.

 ## Create your own image
 You can create a docker image using the given Dockerfile.
-Before you build the image please download ambertools from https://ambermd.org/GetAmber.php#ambertools and place the tar.gz file into this folder.
+Before you build the image please download ambertools from https://ambermd.org/GetAmber.php#ambertools and place the tar.bz2 file into this folder.
+In case you don't use AmberTools22 please change the Dockerfile accordingly.

 ```